Deezer: After expansion

 In September 2020, Deezer joined a number of tech companies in the Coalition for App Fairness led by Epic Games to demand better conditions for the inclusion of their apps in the app stores of Apple and Google.

 In the first quarter of 2021, Deezer held a 2% market share of the music streaming service market.
-In July 2021, Deezer announced that from now on free account users can use Google Assistant speakers to stream music.
-That means with a Google Home or Nest Home device, it's possible to stream Deezer music without being a paid subscriber.
+In July 2021, Deezer announced that free account users could use Google Assistant speakers to stream music.